apigee/registry/README.md

   `gcloud` operations and `gcloud config set project PROJECT_ID` can be used to set your project ID to the one where you plan to host your servce.

-- The Makefile gets your project ID from the `FLAME_PROJECT_IDENTIFIER` environment variable.
+- The Makefile gets your project ID from the `REGISTRY_PROJECT_IDENTIFIER` environment variable.
 It can be set automatically by running `source AUTH-CLOUDRUN.sh`.